^

 The duration of the course is determined by the type and severity of the disease, as well as the individual characteristics of the patient.

-Children (excluding newborns) with healthy kidney work.
+Children (excluding newborns) with healthy kidney function.

-• loading dosage: 3 initial injections are 10-12 mg / kg, which are administered at intervals of 12 hours;
+• loading dose: 3 initial injections of 10-12 mg/kg, administered at 12-hour intervals;

-With moderate forms of infections not accompanied by neutropenia:
+For moderate forms of infections not accompanied by neutropenia:

-• supportive measures: administration of 6 mg / kg / day.
+• supportive measures: administration of 6 mg/kg/day.

 Method of application.

-Use Teykoplana during pregnancy
+Use Teicoplanina during pregnancy

 Contraindications

-Contraindication is the presence of high sensitivity to teicoplanin.
+Contraindication is hypersensitivity to teicoplanin.

-Side effects Teykoplana
+Side effects Teicoplanina

-The use of the drug may lead to the appearance of certain side-effects:
+The use of the drug may lead to the appearance of certain side effects:

 • local symptoms: phlebitis, abscess, pain and erythema;

-• Other: development of superinfection (increase in the number of resistant bacteria).
+• other: development of superinfection (increase in the number of resistant bacteria).

 Overdose